 Canadian Certified Counsellor (CCC)

-With over 20 years of experience supporting people through some of life’s most vulnerable and challenging circumstances, including sexual violence, intimate partner violence, and even those who have caused harm, I bring both breadth and depth to my work.
-My career has always been rooted in walking alongside people in their hardest moments.
+With over 20 years of experience supporting people through some of life’s most vulnerable and challenging circumstances, including sexual violence and intimate partner violence, I bring both breadth and depth to my work.
+My career has been rooted in walking alongside people in some of their hardest moments.
 This history shapes the way I show up as a therapist: grounded, real, and deeply committed to human-to-human connection.

 I don’t limit my work to processing emotions in isolation.
-My background in social services and non-profit work means I am equally comfortable helping clients access resources, navigate systems, and embrace a social justice and feminist lens.
+My background in social services and non-profit work means I am equally comfortable helping clients access resources and navigate systems.
 I strive to reduce power dynamics wherever possible, creating a space where clients feel seen, respected, and supported as whole humans.
 Clients often reflect this back to me as a strength of mine.
-My adaptability and breadth of experience set me apart from practitioners who may not yet have the same range of tools.

 I hold a Master of Counselling degree from the University of Calgary and have completed the three‑year Somatic Experiencing Professional (SEP) program.
 My academic foundation began with an undergraduate degree in humanities from the University of Victoria, which continues to inform my approach.

-For over a decade, I worked in the non-profit sector at Bridges for Women Society supporting survivors of violence, trauma, and abuse — helping individuals reclaim their lives and move toward financial independence.
+For over a decade, I worked in the non-profit sector at Bridges for Women Society, supporting survivors of violence, trauma, and abuse — helping women reclaim their lives and move toward financial independence.

-More recently, I worked in post-secondary settings, where I supported students from diverse backgrounds in managing the complexities of student life.
+More recently, I was fortunate to hold roles at both Royal Roads University and Camosun College, where I supported students from diverse backgrounds in managing the complexities of student life.
 My roles in this sector also focused on sexualized violence prevention and response, which included working with those who had caused harm to others.
 I have a particular commitment to supporting survivors of gender-based violence with compassion, dignity, and care.

 Trauma-Informed l Somatic l Relational l Social Justice